Reconstructing the velocity field beyond the local universe: Simulating the Peculiar Velocity Field

+This study is concerned with extracting the peculiar velocity signal from a statistically noisy measurement that would be measured from e.g. a $D_n-\sigma$ DI at redshifts of order $z\sim0.1$.
+We are interested in the typical signal-to-noise one needs to successfully reconstruct a peculiar velocity map; we therefore consider two cases where one has either measured a high or low number density of peculiar velocities.

-We test our algorithm using the simulated galaxy cube that is 384 $h^{-1}$ Mpc on the side.
-For each object within the mock catalogues, we have 3-D physical co-ordinates $(x,y,z)$ and the respective 3-D velocity components $(v_x,v_y,v_z)$.
-Since the component chosen to represent the line of sight is arbitrary, we have adopted the {\zed}-component coordinate.
-We will denote this as the real distance $r$ of the object from the observer.
-As such the {\zed}-component corresponds to our line of sight peculiar velocity which is referred to as the {\it true} velocity {\vtrue}, since no noise has yet been added.
+To do this we use a simulated set of galaxies within a CDM cosmological cube that is 384 $h^{-1}$ Mpc on the side \cite{Warren2006ApJ...646..881W}.
+We define $r$ as the true (e.g. co-moving) distance of the object from the observer, and the line of sight peculiar velocity for an individual object is referred to as the true velocity {\vtrues}.
+This set of true velocities represents the ideal peculiar velocity since no statistical noise has yet been added.

 To create a catalogue of simulated observed peculiar velocities (in the absence of selection effects) we firstly compute the distribution of inferred distances $d$ given a set of true distances $r$ within each realisation of the mock catalogues.
-Under the assumption that errors in the magnitudes used to compute the inferred distances are Gaussian, the errors in the inferred distances are therefore lognormal.
-The conditional probability density distribution that inferred distance is between $d$ and $d + {\rm d}d$ given the real distance $r$, is given by
+If we have Gaussian errors in the magnitudes obtained from our DI, which are used to compute the inferred distances, then the errors in the inferred distances are lognormal.
+The conditional probability density distribution that the inferred distance is between $d$ and $d + {\rm d}d$ given the true distance $r$, is given by

-where $\sigma_d$ is a measure of the fractional distance uncertainty of the Distance Indicator \citep{Landy:1992ApJ...391..494L,Strauss:1995PhR...261..271S}.
-Figure~\ref{fig:noisescatter} shows the resulting distribution of true (black) and observed (or inferred) distances (red) for the simulated cube placed at increasing distance.
-Hereafter, $z_C$ denotes the $z$ Cartesian coordinate of the vector real position $\mathbf{r}$.

-From left to right we start with the cube at {\cubeone} (corresponding to maximum redshift of $\left(H_0 z_C/c\right) \sim 0.018$; hereafter $z_{\mbox{ {cos}}}$ denotes $H_0 z_C/c$) and observe that the effect of the errors only becomes significant beyond $z_C/h^{-1} \mbox{Mpc} \gtrsim 200$.
-We then shift this cube in distance by its maximum dimension, 384 $h^{-1}$ Mpc to {\cubetwo} (middle panel) and {\cubethree} (right panel).
-We can clearly see that beyond 300 $h^{-1}$ Mpc the original {\dz} distribution has been substantially smeared.